Visual Studio Product Lifecycle and Servicing

 Components not covered by Visual Studio servicing

 Visual Studio and Visual Studio for Mac include a collection of compilers, languages, runtimes, environments, and other resources or tools that enable development for many platforms.
-As a convenience to Visual Studio customers, the components in the list below may be installed with Visual Studio and are subject to their own license and support & lifecycle policies.
-Please note this list does not represent the entire list of Visual Studio components which are governed by their own policy but aims to highlight the most used.
+As a convenience to Visual Studio customers, the components in the list below may be installed with Visual Studio and are subject to their own license and servicing, support, and lifecycle policies.
+The Visual Studio team reviews CVEs for these components, determines whether they constitute a vulnerability for the Visual Studio use, and addresses them per the Visual Studio support policy.
+Please note this list does not represent the entire list of components used by Visual Studio that are governed by their own policy but aims to highlight the most used.